 Your payers won’t reimburse you more unless they have to, though.
 If you don’t take action to increase your reimbursement, your revenues will stagnate — and by extension, so will your practice’s growth.

 To increase your reimbursement rate, you’ll have to negotiate with your payers.

 Negotiating higher reimbursement rates is no easy task.
 Not only are payer contracts complex, but you’re engaging directly with parties that have control over your practice’s revenue.

 Fortunately, you can follow these tips to make the negotiation process a little easier.

 1. Know The Value You Provide

-- Strengths – This aspect pertains to the positive attributes of your clinic.
-You may have a particular field of expertise that’s rare in your locality or staff that is very accommodating and well-trained.
+Strengths are the positive internal attributes of your clinic.
+For example, you may have a particular field of expertise that’s rare in your locality, a strong brand name, or high patient satisfaction.

-- Opportunities – While the first two categories refer to internal attributes, opportunities are external factors that have a significant influence on your clinic’s success.
+Opportunities are external factors that have a significant influence on your clinic’s success.
 For instance, there may be changes in government regulations that might have a positive impact on your practice.

 2. Check Your Current Contracts

-If you’re running a clinic or practice and are having difficulties in keeping up with operational expenses, it may be high time to negotiate for higher reimbursement rates from your payers.
-You can prepare for this by doing your research and creating a comprehensive report that highlights the value that you provide to patients.
+If you’re running a clinic or practice, and you are having difficulties staying profitable, it may be time to negotiate with your payers for higher reimbursement rates.
+You can prepare for negotiations by doing your research and creating a comprehensive report that highlights the value that you provide to patients.

 You must also monitor your current contracts to see which arrangements can be modified with a higher fee.
 At the very least, negotiate for a cost-of-living increase to cover your clinic’s overhead expenses.
 Moreover, don’t forget to consult your lawyer for every legal document that you send and receive.